 Occidental students awarded funds by the college for independent research projects, community placements, internships or projects abroad during the winter, spring or summer breaks must thoroughly prepare for their independent abroad experience.
 Preparation before you go will ensure a safe, healthy and rewarding experience.

-REQUIRED FORMS: Students who participate in research projects, community placements or project work abroad must file the following paperwork one month prior to departure.
+REQUIRED: Students who participate in research projects, community placements or project work abroad must complete the Mandatory Online Clearance Process one month prior to departure.
 For exceptions on the deadline, please contact the International Programs.
 Please note: Placements facilitated by an Oxy professor and anytime there is OXY funding involved-even when the experiences are not for credit we require the documents listed below.

 Passport - You must have a valid passport for international travel and it must be valid 6 months after return from your sojourn.
 If your passport will expire before then, renew it immediately. http://travel.state.gov/passport/passport_1738.html